vacp2p/rfc/content/docs/rfcs/template/README.md

 * `waku/core-protocol` for Waku protocol definitions (e.g. store, relay, light push),
 * `waku/application` for applications built on top of Waku protocol (e.g. eth-dm, toy-chat),

+## Contributors and Editor
+The contributors and resposible editor name SHOULD be mentioned with email address along with github username, e.g.
+- name | < email > | gh_handle

 # Abstract